What are Your Challenges to Productivity?

 It is stressful and ineffective to have some of your to-dos listed on paper, some on post-it notes in various places, many in your head, some in your email inbox, some spread out on your desk in the form of papers and projects-in-process, some on meeting notes, some in your voicemail, etc..
 Having one task management system to capture, track and remind you of your priority work is a time and stress saver.
 We start with helping clients understand their values, which lead to goals, which lead to projects and tasks, and implement strategies for developing productive habits to effectively prioritize tasks, manage time and get the work done.

 6. Working in a Chaotic, Clutter, Disorganized Work-space

 There’s a book titled, “It’s Hard to Make a Difference if You Can’t Find Your Keys”.
 When your work space is disorganized, you will waste precious time and energy looking for items you know you have but can’t find.
 You’ll also be distracted from the one thing you need to focus on, by the 101 other things you see in front of you.
-Clear clutter, organize your work space and set up an efficient work environment to save time, money, energy and stress.
+Whether you’re working in a dedicated office or working from home, clear clutter, organize your work space and set up an efficient work environment to save time, money, energy and stress.

 7. Holding or Attending Ineffective Meetings

 When a meeting isn’t necessary, relevant and productive, it is an expensive waste of time.
 Do your meetings go around in circles, take too long, and end with nothing having changed?
 Employ simple techniques for conducting effective meetings, make sure the right people are there, participants are prepared and ready to contribute, and that they result in action, productive decisions and projects moving forward.